Daremonic/payswitch-docs/payswitcher-cloud/connectors/activate-connector-on-hyperswitch.md

 ---
-description: Configure your preferred connector on Hyperswitch
+description: Configure your preferred connector on PaySwitcher
 ---

-# Activate connector on Hyperswitch
+# Activate connector on PaySwitcher

 {% hint style="info" %}
-This section gives you an overview of how to activate connector on Hyperswitch
+This section gives you an overview of how to activate connector on PaySwitcher
 {% endhint %}

-### Steps to activate Connector on the Hyperswitch Control center
+### Steps to activate Connector on the PaySwitcher Control center

 1. **Access Connectors Section**
    * Navigate to the [Connectors](https://app.payswitcher.com/connectors) section on the Control Center.